 Rather than traditional Christmas lights, you can buy smart LED lights.
 But don’t buy the first strip you come across.
 Part of your decision making comes down to “where” you plan to put the light.
 You can’t use most smart LEDs outside, for instance.
 And like other smart devices, they come in Wi-Fi, Homekit, and Z-Wave options.

 If you want something that won’t cost an arm and a leg, skip Philips Hue LightStrip and go for something more affordable.
-We recommend iLinktek LED Strip Lights for indoor use.
-They’re affordable, come in quite a few colors, work over Wi-Fi, and connect with Alexa and Google Assistant.
+We recommend Govee Smart LED Strip Lights for indoor use.
+They’re affordable, sport a rainbow of colors, work over Wi-Fi, and connect with Alexa and Google Assistant.
 You can even customize the way they look further via the companion app (Android/iOS).

-This Wi-Fi compatible strip sports RGBWW LEDs to give you a white light that isn't harsh on the eyes.
-At 16 feet, the strip should stretch across most rooms.
+This Wi-Fi compatible strip sports RGB LEDs to give you colorful light that isn't harsh on the eyes.
+At 16.4 feet, the strip should stretch across most rooms.